SameerUH/sameeruh/README.md

 ## Hi there 👋
 2nd year university student with years of programming experience in school and at home.
-The main languages I use are Python with some libraries such as Flask and PyGame but I am learning C++ for software and cybersecurity purposes and hope to learn JavaScript in the future for web development purposes. <br/>
+The main languages I use are Python with some libraries such as Flask and PyGame but I am learning C for software and cybersecurity purposes and hope to learn JavaScript in the future for web development purposes. <br/>

 Current projects: <br/>
 Pong (Python) <br/> <br/>